mir/fiddle-test-cov/docs/6_coverage.md

 ## Makefile hooks
 - `make coverage-baseline TIMESTAMP=<bucket>` runs `scripts/run_coverage.py baseline ...` for each repo and writes artifacts under `run_artifacts/<bucket>/baseline/` (including per-repo logs, `summary.json`, and coverage exports).
-- `make coverage-generated TIMESTAMP=<bucket>` reuses the same timestamp bucket to capture the post-agent run, producing artifacts in `run_artifacts/<bucket>/generated/`.
+- `make coverage-generated` automatically reuses the most recent baseline bucket when `TIMESTAMP` is not provided, producing artifacts in `run_artifacts/<bucket>/generated/`.
+Override the bucket with `TIMESTAMP=<bucket>` when you need to target a specific run.
-- `make coverage-diff TIMESTAMP=<bucket>` calls `scripts/coverage_diff.py` to compare the two buckets, prints a textual summary, and stores `coverage_diff.json` alongside the existing artifacts.
+- `make coverage-diff` also defaults to the latest baseline bucket and requires matching generated artifacts.
+Set `TIMESTAMP=<bucket>` explicitly to diff older runs.

 Override `TIMESTAMP` when invoking the targets to reuse the same bucket across baseline, generated, and diff phases.
 With no override, `make` computes a fresh UTC timestamp on each invocation.
 Set `DOCKER_IMAGE` to point at a different container (for example, a custom image with extra system dependencies) and optionally provide `DOCKER_CACHE` when you want to reuse a mounted `uv` cache inside the workspace.
 The targets remain composable with `make run`, letting us iterate on coverage without re-triggering the agent when only prompts or analysis code change.